SkygearIO/docker_registry_auth/README.md

 	// Particularly, CertFile should have the same content as REGISTRY_AUTH_TOKEN_ROOTCERTBUNDLE
 	CertFile: "/path/my.crt",
 	KeyFile: "/path/my.key",
+})
 // A type implementing "github.com/skygeario/docker_registry_auth/pkg/auth".Auth
 // The handler itself delegates authentication and authorization
 // to this interface.
-Authenticate and authorization in any way you want.
+Authenticate and authorization in any way you want. myauth := ... handler := httphandler.NewHandler(options, myauth)
-	Auth: myauth,
-})
 // Mount the handler in any way you want.
 // If you mount it at https://auth.example.com/docker
 // then REGISTRY_AUTH_TOKEN_REALM=https://auth.example.com/docker